thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 - Maximum Repeatability - Set the maximum number of times that a layer be generated per layer configuration set.
 This is not on a layer item level, but instead of a layer level.
 - Incompatible Traits - Set the combination of traits that may not be generated together to remove / enforce certain combinations.

+Please see the [Layer Configuration](./README.md#b-update-your-layer-configurations) section.

 ### Randomise generic metadata image URLs
 Uses can now generate generic metadata where each NFT contains a different / randomised image URL instead of a static image URL.
 Users manually upload their generic images and retrieve the IPFS URLs and then simply add them into the list for genericURLs.
-Please see the [Generic Metadata]() section.
+Please see the [Generic Metadata](./README.md#9-update-nfts-for-reveal---generic-image-until-purchased-then-only-reveal-nft) section.

 ### Added provenance generation capability (Experimental)